TIBCOSoftware/snappydata/docs/howto/connect_oss_vis_client_tools.md

 	`java -jar <downloaded squirrel jar>`
 3. Go to the SQuirreL SQL Client installation folder and run the following command:<br> `./squirrel-sql.sh`

-### Starting the LDAP Server

-To start the LDAP server, do the following:

-1. From the terminal, go to the location of ldap-test-server: <br> `cd $SNAPPY_HOME/store/ldap-test-server`
-2. Run the following command: <br>`./gradlew build`
-3. Run the following script: <br>`./start-ldap-server.sh auth.ldif`
-	This starts the LDAP server and prints the LDAP conf.
-The printed LDAP conf contains username and password of LDAP that should be used to connect from SQuirreL SQL Client.
-Copy this into all the conf files of TIBCO ComputeDB.
-4. Start TIBCO ComputeDB cluster.

 ### Connecting to TIBCO ComputeDB from SQuirreL SQL Client